Fluctuations of the front in a one-dimensional model for the spread of an infection: Introduction

-Our approach for proving Theorems \ref{t:tcl}, \ref{t:lgn-remanent}, \ref{t:tcl-remanent} is based on the definition of a renewal structure, extending an idea introduced by Comets, Quastel and Ram\'\i rez in \cite{ComQuaRam} to study the frog model, where blue particles are motionless, while red particles perform random walks with a constant jump rate.
-Broadly speaking, the idea is to find random times $\kappa_n$ such that (i) the history of the front after time $\kappa_n$ does not depend (up to translation) on the future trajectories of particles located below $r_{\kappa_n}$ at time $\kappa_n$ and (ii) the distribution of particles located above $r_{\kappa_n}$ at time $\kappa_n$ is fixed (up to translation).
-We achieve (i) by recycling the idea, already used in \cite{ComQuaRam}, to consider times after which the front remains forever above a (space-time) straight line, while particles lying below the front at these times remain forever below the straight-line.
-For the frog model, (ii) is then automatically satisfied, since the distribution of blue particles above the front\footnote{Strictly speaking, this is true only when the front hits a position above its past record.} is fixed, due to the fact that blue particles do not move.
-In our context where both red and blue particles move, the situation is more complex, and new ideas are required.
-We achieve (ii) by extending the trajectories of our random walks infinitely far in the past, looking at times before which the front always lies below a straight line, while particles lying above the front at these times have remained above the straight line for their whole past history.
-A key role in the corresponding argument is played by the invariance properties of the Poisson distribution of particles, which allows the construction of the time-reversal of the random walk trajectories and the analysis of the distribution of the blue particles in terms of this time-reversal.
-Once the renewal structure is defined, it is necessary to obtain tail estimates for the random variables $\kappa_1, r_{\kappa_1}$, and $\kappa_{n+1}-\kappa_n$ and $r_{\kappa_{n+1}}-r_{\kappa_n}$ for $n \geq 1$.
-To this end, we recycle some of the techniques used in \cite{ComQuaRam}, especially the use of martingale methods to control the behavior of systems of independent random walks.
-In fact, some of the more involved steps in the proof given in \cite{ComQuaRam}, that were needed to control the accumulation of particles below the front, are replaced in the present paper by a softer and (hopefully) more transparent argument.
 Let us point out one important technical difference between the frog model and the infection models considered here: ballistic lower bounds for the position of the front are easy to obtain in the case of the frog model, while they seem to be very difficult\footnote{By contrast, ballistic upper bounds are relatively easy to obtain.} for infection models where both red and blue particles move.
-In fact, the lower bound part\footnote{More precisely, a quantitative version of it.} of \eqref{e:ballistique} is the main result of \cite{KesSid}, and is obtained through a quite demanding multiple-scale renormalization argument.
+In fact, the lower bound part\footnote{More precisely, a quantitative version of it.} of (\ref {e:ballistique}) is the main result of \cite{KesSid}, and is obtained through a quite demanding multi-scale renormalization argument.
 We do not provide an independent proof of ballisticity here, and instead have to rely on the estimate proved in \cite{KesSid}.
-Still, at least in the one-dimensional case, our approach provides an alternative way of deriving the law of large numbers \eqref{e:lgn} (proved in \cite{KesSid2}) from the coarser ballisticity estimate obtained in \cite{KesSid}.
-Note also that the only missing ingredient to make our proofs of Theorems \ref{t:lgn-remanent} and \ref{t:tcl-remanent} work in the non-remanent case is a lower bound on the speed comparable to the one established in \cite{KesSid} for the single-rate model (specifically, we would need the conclusion of Proposition \ref{p:ballistique-dessous} below).
+Still, at least in the one-dimensional case, our renewal structure approach provides an alternative way of deriving the law of large numbers (\ref{e:lgn}) (already proved in \cite{KesSid2}) from the coarser ballisticity estimate obtained in \cite{KesSid}.
+The original proof in \cite {KesSid2} is based on an approximate sub-additivity argument, and relies too on the ballisticity estimates proved in \cite{KesSid}.
+Note also that the only missing ingredient to make our proofs of Theorems \ref{t:lgn-remanent} and~\ref{t:tcl-remanent} work when $D_R>D_B>0$ in the nonremanent case, is a lower bound on the speed comparable to the one established in \cite{KesSid} for the single-rate model.\footnote {Specifically, we would need a result analogous to Proposition~\ref {p:ballistique-dessous} in Section~\ref{s:estimates}.}